Chelsea fires coach Roberto Di Matteo

 Chelsea's next game will be a home Premier League match against Manchester City on Sunday.

-The 42-year-old Di Matteo went into coaching after his playing career was cut short by injury and led both the MK Dons and West Bromwich Albion before joining Chelsea's backroom staff.
+The 42-year-old Di Matteo is a Swiss-born Italian who played for Italy's national team and also served as a midfielder for Chelsea.
+After his retirement, he went into coaching and led both the MK Dons and West Bromwich Albion before joining Chelsea's backroom staff.

 "We will never forget the huge contribution he has made to this club's history," Chelsea's statement said.

 Benitez has been out of work since being fired by Inter in December 2010.
-Although experienced, his appointment would raise eyebrows given his trademark defensive approach.
-Abramovich is widely known to prefer his team to show a more attacking style, demonstrating this by spending a combined reported $110 million on attacking midfielders Oscar, Eden Hazard, Marko Marin and Victor Moses in the offseason.
+Although experienced, the appointment of Benitez would raise eyebrows given his trademark defensive approach.
+Abramovich is widely known to prefer his team to show a more attacking style, demonstrating this by spending heavily on attacking midfielders Oscar, Eden Hazard and Victor Moses in the close season.